deepakpathania-zz/rentroomies/README.md

-# rentroomies.github.io
+# Rent roomies
-Hassle free home renting solutions.
+- Hassle free home renting solutions based on user requirement.
+- User friendly UI and easy navigation
+- Feel free to contribute.
+PRs would be merged if seem fit.